mendrugory/comiccon/README.md

 ### Optional flags

 * Base Folder: Directory where the comics will be downloaded.
 It is created if it does not exist (default: current directory)
-* Extensions: Extensions of the files which will be downloaded (default: cbr, jpg and pdf)
+* Extensions: Extensions of the files which will be downloaded, separated by comma (default: cbr, jpg and pdf)
 * Link: Sub link of the route if you only want to download a part of the collection (check the [list of collections](https://the-eye.eu/public/Comics/))

 ```bash